discretize/discretize-guides/builds/mesmer/boon-chronomancer/index.md

 Break any defiance bar with <Skill id="29519"/>, <Skill id="30643"/> and <Skill id="10287"/>.
 You can also run <Item id="24639"/> on your shield.

 ### Conditions
-You can put out between 10-25x <Condition name="vulnerability"/> with <Skill id="10216"/> and your sword auto-attack (the clones from <Skill id="10173"/> and <Skill id="30769"/> execute the sword chain as well!).
-You can run <Item id="24567"/> on your staff for additional ~3 stacks.
+You can put out around 15x <Condition name="vulnerability"/> with your sword auto-attack (the clones from <Skill id="10173"/>, <Skill id="30769"/> and <Skill id="10174"/> execute the sword chain as well!).

 ### DPS
 Use <Skill id="10334"/>, your phantasms and <Skill id="21750"/> whenever they are ready.
+Don't cancel your auto-attacks as the third hit deals the most damage.
 As soon as you get three illusions up cast <Skill id="49068"/> (plus all other shatters afterwards).
-You will end up doing around 8-10k DPS on fractal bosses with optimized gear.
+You will end up doing around 9-11k DPS on fractal bosses with optimized gear.
 </CardContent>
 </Card>
 </Column>